-To efficiently manage the retirement plan, the Company through its Management Committee, ensures that the investment positions are managed in accordance with its asset-liability matching strategy to achieve that long-term investments are in line with the obligations under the retirement scheme.
+To efficiently manage the retirement plan, the Group through its Management Committee, ensures that the investment positions are managed in accordance with its asset-liability matching strategy to achieve those long-term investments are in line with the obligations under the retirement scheme.
 This strategy aims to match the plan assets to the retirement obligations by investing in long-term fixed interest securities (i.e., government or corporate bonds) with maturities that match the benefit payments as they fall due and in the appropriate currency.

-The Company actively monitors how the duration and the expected yield of the investments are matching the expected cash outflows arising from the retirement obligations.
+The Group actively monitors how the duration, and the expected yield of the investments are matching the expected cash outflows arising from the retirement obligations.
 In view of this, investments are made in reasonably diversified portfolios, such that the failure of any single investment would not have a material impact on the overall level of assets.

-A large portion of the plan assets as of December 31, 2024 and 2023 consists of debt securities, although the Company also invests in UITF.
-The Company believes that debt securities offer the best returns over the long term with an acceptable level of risk.
+A large portion of the plan assets as of December 31, 2024 are generally concentrated in government debt securities, although the Group also invests in UITF for liquidity purposes.